Updated March 28, 2023

 Introduction to Software Metrics

-The standard of measure for the estimation of quality, progress and health of the software testing effort is called software metrics and it can be divided into three groups namely product metrics, process metrics and project metrics of which the product characteristics like size, features of the design, complexity, performance, level of quality etc. is described using product metrics whereas software development and maintenance is improved using process metrics and the characteristics and execution of the project is described by project metrics whose examples include the count of software developers, cost, etc.
+The standard of measure for the estimation of quality, progress and health of the software testing effort is called software metrics.
+It can be divided into three groups: product metrics, process metrics, and project metrics.
+The product characteristics like size, features of the design, complexity, performance, level of quality, etc., is described using product metrics.
+In contrast, software development and maintenance are improved using process metrics.
+The project’s characteristics and execution are described by project metrics whose examples include the count of software developers, cost, etc.